craftr-build/craftr-build-4.x/readme.md

 is usually more convenient to use the DSL.

 Most commonly, the first thing to do in the build script is to apply a plugin.
-Plugins provide functionality to describe build tasks for languages.
+Plugins provide the means to describe specific build tasks.

 <table align="center">
   <tr><th>Craftr DSL</th><th>Python</th></tr>